ActivitySim/activitysim/docs/dev-guide/install.md

 and `pip install` each of these libraries in editable mode, which will allow your code changes to be reflected when running ActivitySim in this environment.

+Depending on what you are working on, you may want to check out a branch other than `develop`.
+To do so, you can point the `git switch` command above to any other existing branch name.
+If you want to start an new branch, first create it with `git branch cool-new-feature` and then switch to it with `git switch cool-new-feature`.

 Now your environment should be ready to use.
 Happy coding!